saulpierotti/markdown_notebook/DRD.md

 		* The LOESS regression fits locally a polynomial and then smooths the curve
 	* Spatial effects can be due to the array being not horizontal during the scan
 		* Some regions can be in focus, others not
-* When the assumption of non-differential expression is not reasonable I can use a reference sample for normalization
 * Inter-array normalization: comparing different samples
 	* Different arrays can have different data distributions
 	* These methods all make the same central assumption: the variations in the distributions between arrays are a result of experimental conditions and do not represent biological variability